 This unit is worth 20 credit points.

 At Western Sydney University Online, we are dedicated to helping our students.
 Our Student Advisors are on hand to make your transition to university as smooth as possible.
-They are available via phone, email 7 days a week, 8am to 9pm on weekdays and 10am to 6pm on weekends.
+They are available via phone and email 7 days a week, 8am to 9pm on weekdays and 10am to 6pm on weekends.
 Once you are in your online classroom, your Online Learning Advisors will be there to guide your learning and there is plenty of assessment support services at your fingertips throughout your studies.

 We understand that life can get busy and you may need to reconsider your study options.
 The good news is there are options available for you to consider.
 You can take a Leave of Absence and start in a future teaching period or you can transfer to another course if you meet the entry criteria.
 We recommend giving one of our helpful Student Advisors a call and have a chat about your specific circumstances.
 With their knowledge they can point you in the right direction.

-Your subjects typically open the Friday before the commencement of the Teaching Period, however access to your subject outlines and Orientation Subject will be available in Canvas your online classroom four weeks prior to the commencement of the teaching period.
+Your subjects typically open the Friday before the commencement of the teaching period, however access to your subject outlines and Orientation Subject will be available in Canvas your online classroom four weeks prior to the commencement of the teaching period.

 Of course.
 Whether you study on-campus or online, your learning outcomes and qualification are the same.
 Even to the point of when you graduate, you will receive the same testamur.
 A testamur is your graduation certificate and it does not specify your mode of study.
 Regardless of whether you study online or on-campus you will still be getting the same qualification from an internationally ranked university.